The Ann Arbor Senior Center will be closed Monday, Oct. 13.

 Instructional bridge classes are directed by Ray Gentz and are open to all ages.
 Each class requires its own registration.
 Call to register.
 For more information, contact the instructor Ray Gentz at ray62856@gmail.com.
 Open to all ages 18+.
 Located at the Ann Arbor Senior Center.
 Cost of each course is: $130, members; $156 nonmembers (drop-in option: members, $15; nonmembers, $17).

-Bridge II Play of the Hand: Part III
+Bridge Play of the Hand - Part I

 Senior Focused Classes: Wellness and Enrichment

-This free Tai Chi class combines martial arts movements with Qi (energy) circulation, breathing and stretching techniques.
-This class helps improve balance and overall health.
+This free Yang style Tai Chi class combines Qigong, body movement and martial art with Qi (energy) circulation, breathing and stretching techniques.
+This class helps improve focus, physical/mental balance and overall health.
 Trainer is Karla Groesbeck.
 Class is open to all abilities.
+Preregistration required.
+Click here to register.

 A line dance is a choreographed dance where everyone dances a repeating sequence of steps while arranged in one or more lines.
 This class provides low impact exercise and socializing.
-Trainer is Deliena Grantham.
+Open to all abilities.
+Instructed by Deliena Grantham.
+Preregistration required.
+Click here to register.

 Intermediate Tai Chi

-This Tai Chi class combines martial arts movements with Qi (energy) circulation, breathing and stretching techniques.
-This class helps improve balance and overall health and is suitable for intermediate level Tai Chi students.
+This free Yang style Tai Chi class combines martial arts movements with Qi (energy) circulation, breathing and stretching techniques.
+This class helps improve balance, overall health and power.
+It is suitable for intermediate level Tai Chi students who have taken the Beginner class.
 Trainer is Karla Groesbeck.
-Class is open to all ages.
+Preregistration required.
+Click here to register.

-This gentle, fun Yoga practice welcomes folks of all mobility levels and experience.
-Senior Focus Yoga is led by Tammy Wingfoote and includes modifications for individual needs and safe transitions in and out of yoga postures.
+All are welcome!
+This gentle, fun Senior Yoga Focus practice invites folks of various mobility levels and experience.
+The class is led by Tammy Foote OTR/CYT and includes modifications for safe transitions in/out of yoga postures.
 Motor planning and fall prevention awareness is woven throughout the class to help improve mobility.
-Explore yoga postures in seated, mid plane, and standing positions, finishing the class in reclined peaceful relaxation.
+Explore yoga postures in seated, mid plane, and standing positions with or without chair support.
+We finish the practice with seated and reclined postures on the floor (or folks can remain seated), closing with peaceful savasana.
 Enjoy the benefits of improved alignment, balance, strength, flexibility, and breath awareness through the ancient practice of Yoga.
 The use of props; chair, straps, or yoga blocks to support your practice is welcome.
-Students may use one of the limited number of mats at the Senior Center; it is suggested to bring your own mat.
+Students may use the mats at the Senior Center or bring your own.
+Preregistration required.
+Click here to register.

 Events & Rentals

 Planning an event?
 Rent the Ann Arbor Senior Center in the charming neighborhood of Burns Park!
 The facility is the perfect venue to host your next baby shower; birthday, graduation, or retirement party; reception; work retreat; public meeting or class; and much more!
 The center is equipped with multiple rooms, ample onsite parking, a kitchen with space for food storage and preparation, air conditioning, balloon frames and inflating tools, LCD projector, tables, chairs, sound system with Bluetooth connectivity, access to the park and playground, and two 50" flat screen televisions (stream a football game or movie for the kids!).
 Click here for information about pricing.
-To make a reservation or check availability, call 734.794.6250
+Click the arrows to the images below to see more photos of the facility!
+To make a reservation or check availability, call 734.794.6250.

 Community Resources